-Effective July 1, 2022, the 30-day rule was repealed and replaced with a different threshold.
-Sales of tangible personal property by qualified nonprofit organizations of not more than \$20,000 in a calendar year used to raise funds to further the qualified nonprofit purposes of the organization are exempt from sales tax.
-That means that individual school organizations or groups that conduct selling activities need not collect sales tax if the funds are to be used by the organization in furtherance of a nonprofit purpose and the organization makes \$20,000 in sales during a calendar year.
-If more than \$20,000 in sales are made, the organization or group is required to collect sales tax on sales on an ongoing basis for the remainder of the calendar year.
+Sales of tangible personal property by qualified nonprofit organizations of not more than \$100,000 in the current or previous calendar year used to raise funds to further the qualified nonprofit purposes of the organization are exempt from sales tax.
+That means that independent school organizations, clubs. or groups that conduct selling activities need not collect sales tax if the funds are to be used by the organization in furtherance of a nonprofit purpose and the organization makes less than \$100,000 in sales in the previous calendar year or less than \$100,000 in sales during t the current calendar year.
+If more than \$100,000 in sales are made in the current or previous calendar year, the organization or group is required to collect sales tax on sales on an ongoing basis for the remainder of the calendar year.